nicholaschiasson/resume/src/pages/experience.typ

   start: "September 2014",
   end: "December 2014",
   skills: (
-    "Objective-C",
+    "Bash",
     "C",
-    "Xcode",
-    "Bash",
     "CMake",
     "Kernel Module Development",
+    "Objective-C",
+    "Xcode",
   ),
   responsibilities: (
-    [Inspected code base for Linux network kernel module to form basis of company technology and used this research to create model for corresponding Mac OS X network kernel extension], [Designed and developed graphical user interface application for configuration of and statistics display for Mac OS X network kernel extension via socket communication], [Created Mac OS X installer dmg file used for installing or updating selective components of Mac OS X product including an uninstaller script and pre-configuration of network kernel extension], )
+    [Built a prototype for a MacOS network kernel extension (NKE) to model a port of the company's Linux network kernel module product.], [Delivered a MacOS menu bar application to configure and display statistics fetched via socket communication for the NKE.], [Bundled menu bar app with MacOS installer DMG which could also preconfigure the NKE, uninstall, or selectively update components.], )
 )